octo-technology/OpenTezos/docs/michelson/instructions.md

     iff COMPARE / x : k : []  =>  -1 : []
 ```

 The following smart contract illustrates the usage of `GET`.
-The contract takes a key as the parameter and inserts a new element in the map if the key does not exist.
-It assigns value 0 to the given key.
-If the element for the given key exists in the map, then it increments its associated value.
+The storage of this contract defines a map.
+This smart contract takes a key as the parameter and inserts a new element in the map if the key does not exist.
+In this case it assigns value 0 to the given key.
+Otherwise if the map possesses an element for the given key then it increments its associated value.

 ```js
 parameter string ;